-At Roon our passion for music is illustrated by a growing selection of eclectic playlists featuring a diverse mix of genres, instrumentation, and voices from around the globe.
-As music lovers we’re fortunate to live in a time when music is so plentiful and easily accessible; when you sync a Qobuz or TIDAL membership with your Roon subscription the selection is practically limitless.
-An all encompassing palette of sound is at your fingertips, accompanied by the freedom to listen to, and enjoy, anything you desire.
+At Roon, our passion for music is illustrated by a growing selection of eclectic playlists featuring a diverse mix of genres, instrumentation, and voices from around the globe.
+As music lovers, we’re fortunate to live in a time when music is so plentiful and easily accessible.
+When you sync a Qobuz or TIDAL membership with your Roon subscription, your listening choices are practically limitless.
+An all-encompassing palette of sound is at your fingertips, accompanied by the freedom to listen to, and enjoy, anything you desire.

 - First African-American Ensemble to play at The White House (1882) –